An Epidemic of Loneliness

-There’s an epidemic that’s swept across the modern world almost silently.
-And it has almost certainly spawned other epidemics in it’s wake.
-But it’s not the flu, or the bubonic plague.
-It’s not caused by a virus and antibiotics won’t treat it.
-It’s loneliness.
+Almost silently, an epidemic has swept across the modern world.
+It has spawned other epidemics in its wake, but it’s not the flu, or the bubonic plague.
+It’s not caused by a virus, and antibiotics won’t treat it.
+It is loneliness.
 Try Googling “loneliness” and you’ll be buried in an avalanche of articles.
 If you dig you’ll even begin to see research connecting how disconnected and lonely we are to the opioid epidemic and other forms of addiction.
 Which is why I want to talk about how the spiritual practice of hospitality can transform our lives and our communities, but I’m getting ahead of myself.

-As “connected” as we supposedly are in the modern world it turns out we’re actually pretty isolated.
-True connection has been frequently replaced with the appearance of connection.
-Likes and comments don’t actually equate to the sort of connection that our brains and souls need.
+As “connected” as we supposedly are in the modern world it turns out we’re actually quite isolated.
+True connection has frequently been replaced with the appearance of connection.
+Likes and comments on social media don’t equate to the sort of connection that we need to thrive.
 And as we become more mobile, more scattered, and busier the problem gets worse.
 My husband and I discovered this early on in our married life.
 We got married and started out in Austin Texas.
 We both had strong communities, mine through my graduate program, him through over ten years of building friendships.

-And then I graduated, my classmates all scattered across the US, and we also moved 90 miles away.
+And then I graduated, my classmates all scattered all across the US, and we moved 90 miles away to Waco Texas.
 Suddenly we were in a strange town where we knew no one.
 It was lonely as hell.
 Sure we were “connected” to our far flung friends by Facebook and email, but it wasn’t the same.
 And then we started a monthly dinner party.
-It started small, a coworker and friend joined us for dinner one night.
+It started small, a coworker joined us for dinner one night.
 The next month we invited folks from the next town over.
 And then we were getting together for a meal the 3rd Friday of every month.

 It was the opposite of the polished images so many of us project on social media.
-Why yes, our elderly dog did just have an accident a few minutes before you showed up (or in the middle of dinner).
-Yes, I did just get so involved in your story I burned dinner.
-No I haven’t put on makeup yet today but I am so glad y’all are here!
+Why yes, our elderly dog did just poop on the floor minutes before you showed up (or in the middle of dinner).
+Yes, I did just get so involved in your story I burned the food.
+No I haven’t put on makeup yet today, but I am so glad y’all are here!
 Those friends became family thousands of miles from our own.
 They cured our loneliness, and we theirs.
 We opened up our lives and they made themselves comfortable in the midst of the mess.
 And that made all the difference.

 The only way to build real life changing connection is this sort of honest vulnerability.
 (And here’s a guide for how to build that vulnerability.)

 Hospitality As Spiritual Practice

 To be vulnerable you first have to be relatively safe.
-Not completely safe obviously or you wouldn’t be vulnerable.
+Not completely safe or you wouldn’t be vulnerable.
 (I know, I know.)
 Imagine it this way.
-There’s a huge difference between jumping out of an airplane with a parachute than without one.
-No one should be jumping out of a perfectly good plane without a parachute on.
-But, if you have a parachute then jumping out of a plane becomes an option, maybe not a great one (in my opinion) but it’s an option.
+There’s a huge difference between jumping out of an airplane with or without a parachute.
+No one should be jumping out of a plane without a parachute.
+But, if you have a parachute then jumping out of a plane becomes an option.
 Vulnerability is sort of like that.

 When someone practiced hospitality in the ancient world they took vulnerable people in out of the cold and enfolded them in their community of protection.
 It was literally about taking someone who was isolated and alone into your community.
 They were deeply vulnerable, and you created safe space for them in the time they were with you.